ait-energy/matsim-drs/README.md

 ### Config preparation

-- `config_carpooling.xml` includes all additional requirements to correctly configure carpooling.
+- `config_carpooling.xml` serves as an example on how to correctly configure carpooling.

 ## Usage